-Duty drawback is all about data.
+Duty drawback is all about data in duty drawback.

 For many years now, all drawback claims have been filed electronically directly to Customs, and JM Rodgers has been at the forefront of having a team that can effectively and quickly process data for claims.

 The new TFTEA law brought major changes not just to drawback regulations but also mandates an expansion of Customs’ Automated Commercial Environment (ACE) platform, investing in it to be a true “one window” for all import and export needs.
 Since February 24th of 2019, it has been mandatory that all drawback claims are now filed directly into ACE.

 At the start of every working relationship with our clients, we request limited access to our clients’ ACE portals so that we have every tool available to us to maximize the returns that we can realize for our clients.